×

 Low back pain and neurological dysfunction are common in women suffering from spondylolisthesis and spondylolysis.

 Usually, your doctor will start with a brief history of the onset of pain.
-If a history of sports activity is present in the young patients, the physician will proceed to a physical examination.
-In the physical exam, the doctor looks for areas of tenderness and associated pain/discomfort and muscle weakness.
+If a history of sports activity is present in a young patient, the physician will proceed to a physical examination.
+In the physical exam, the doctor looks for areas of tenderness and associated pain/discomfort, along with muscle weakness.

 Imaging tests like X-rays, CT, and MRI scans can help diagnose bone issues.
 Your doctor might also prescribe a SPECT (single photon emission computed tomography) scan to check underlying spondylolysis.